dmorehouse/jets-docs/_docs/thoughts/camelcase-vs-underscore.md

 ## A Balanced Compromise

-I have taken those years of learning and recently applied it to the **internals** of Jets.
-In Jets v5, the casing is CamelCase.
+It has taken those years of learning from working hands on with CloudFormation to figure out a good compromise.
+CamelCase is used through the **internals** of Jets v5.
 This makes the Jets internals clearer.
 Externally, the user-facing interface is still **underscore**.
-This is because Jets is much more of a ruby-central DSL.
-CloudFormation is more of an abstraction.
-However, there's a compromise, early in the Jets processing, keys are CamelCase and then merged into other Hashes internally appropriately.
-This somewhat compromise provides some balance between the two worlds.
+This is because Jets is more of a ruby-centric DSL.
+CloudFormation is abstracted.
+However, there's a compromise.
+Early in the Jets CloudFormation build processing, keys are CamelCase and then merged into other Hashes internally appropriately.
+This allows more advanced Jets users to be able to think in terms of CloudFormation with less mental overhead.
+This compromise provides a balance between the two worlds.
 It's a little bit of the best from each world.